-The hitches on the JD need to be modified to be centered 5"-7" back of the chamber.
+The hitch on the JD baler may need to be modified to match specifications.
 JD balers have a very low chamber.
 If the baler hitch at tractor end of the baler is too high, it will lower the back end of the baler farther.
-This can cause a problem with too sharp a rise as the bale exits the baler and stats up the accumulator chute.
+This can cause a problem with too sharp a rise as the bale exits the baler and starts up the accumulator chute.
 If the baler hitch on the tractor end cannot be lowered, Kuhns Mfg can provide an adaptor to lower the front chute of the accumulator.